-Until 2004, there were four different federally-regulated commercial fisheries in Alaska that occurred within the range of the Central North Pacific humpback whale stock that were monitored for incidental mortality and serious injury by fishery observers.
-As of 2004, changes in fishery definitions in the MMPA List of Fisheries have resulted in separating these 4 fisheries into 17 fisheries (69 FR 70094, 2 December 2004).
-This change does not represent a change in fishing effort but provides managers with better information on the component of each fishery that is responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
-Between 2009 and 2013, there was one known incidental serious injury and mortality of a humpback whale in the Bering Sea/Aleutian Islands flatfish trawl fishery and two in the Bering Sea/Aleutian Islands pollock trawl fishery (Table 1; Breiwick 2013; NMML, unpubl. data).
+Between 2010 and 2014, mortality and serious injury of humpback whales occurred in the Bering Sea/Aleutian Islands flatfish trawl fishery (1 in 2010) and the Bering Sea/Aleutian Islands pollock trawl fishery (1 each in 2010 and 2012) (Table 1; Breiwick 2013; MML, unpubl. data).
 Since the stock identification of these whales is unknown, and the events occurred within the area where the Central North Pacific and Western North Pacific stocks are known to overlap, the mortality in these fisheries is assigned to both stocks of humpback whales.
-One Central North Pacific humpback whale injury determination guidelines for large whales, since the severity of its injury is unknown (Table 1; Bradford and Forney 2014).
+Two Central North Pacific humpback whales were injured in Hawaii longline fisheries in 2010-2014: one in the Hawaii shallow-set longline fishery in 2011 (prorated at 0.75 under the injury determination guidelines for large whales, since the severity of its injury is unknown) and one in the Hawaii deep-set longline fishery in 2014 (Table 1; Bradford and Forney 2014; NMFS-PIFSC, unpubl. data).

 In 2012 and 2013, the Alaska Marine Mammal Observer Program (AMMOP) placed observers on independent vessels in the state-managed Southeast Alaska salmon drift gillnet fishery to assess mortality and serious injury of marine mammals.
 Areas around and adjacent to Wrangell and Zarembo Islands (ADF&G Districts 6, 7, and 8) were observed during the 2012-2013 program (Manly 2015).
 In 2013, one humpback whale was seriously injured.
-Based on the one observed serious injury, 11 serious injury rate of 5.5 Central North Pacific humpback whales in 2012-2013 (Table 1).
-Since these three districts represent only a portion of the overall fishing effort in this fishery, we expect this to be a minimum estimate of mortality for the fishery.
+Based on the one observed serious injury, 11 serious injuries were estimated for Districts 6, 7, and 8 in 2013, resulting in an estimated mean annual mortality and serious injury rate of 5.5 Central North Pacific humpback whales in 2012-2013 (Table 1).
+Since these three districts represent only a portion of the overall fishing effort in this fishery, we expect this to be a minimum estimate of mortality and serious injury for the fishery.

-Humpback whale mortality and serious injury due to entanglement in the Southeast Alaska salmon drift gillnet fishery was reported to the NMFS Alaska Region in 2012 (1 whale) and 2013 (1.75 whales) (Helker et al. 2015); however, this mortality and serious injury is accounted for by the AMMOP observer data for this fishery (in Table 1).
-One entanglement in the ground tackle of a commercial cod jig fishery vessel was also reported to the NMFS Alaska Region in 2013 (Table 2; Helker et al. 2015).
-Since observer data are not available for this fishery, this mortality results in a mean annual mortality and serious injury rate of 0.2 humpback whales in 2009-2013 (Table 2) and, since the event occurred in the area where the two stocks overlap, the mortality is assigned to both the Central North Pacific and Western North Pacific stocks of humpback whales.
+Humpback whale mortality and serious injury due to entanglement in the commercial Southeast Alaska salmon drift gillnet fishery was reported to the NMFS Alaska Region stranding network in 2010-2014.
+Prorated values for serious injuries resulted in a total of 3 whales in 2010, 0.75 whales in 2011, 1.75 whales in 2012, 0.75 whales in 2013, and 2.5 whales in 2014 (Helker et al. 2016); however, this mortality and serious injury is accounted for by the AMMOP observer data for this fishery (in Table 1).
+One entanglement in the ground tackle of a commercial Pacific cod jig fishery vessel in Kodiak, Alaska, was also reported to the NMFS Alaska Region in 2013 (Table 2; Helker et al. 2016).
+Since observer data are not available for this fishery, this mortality results in a minimum mean annual mortality and serious injury rate of 0.2 humpback whales in 2010-2014 (Table 2) and, since the event occurred in the area where the two stocks overlap, the mortality is assigned to both the Central North Pacific and Western North Pacific stocks of humpback whales.

-The minimum estimate of the mean annual mortality and serious injury rate incidental to U.S. commercial fisheries for the entire Central North Pacific stock is 6.5 humpback whales, based on observer data from Alaska (0.6 in the federal groundfish fisheries + 5.5 in the state-managed Southeast Alaska salmon drift gillnet fishery: Table 1) and Hawaii (0.2: Table 1) and on reports, in which the commercial fishery is confirmed, to the NMFS Alaska Region stranding database (0.2: Table 2).
+The minimum estimate of the mean annual mortality and serious injury rate incidental to U.S. commercial fisheries for the entire Central North Pacific stock in 2010-2014 is 7.4 humpback whales, based on observer data from Alaska (Table 1: 0.6 in federal fisheries + 5.5 in the state-managed Southeast Alaska salmon drift gillnet fishery) and Hawaii (Table 1: 1.1) and on reports, in which the commercial fishery is confirmed, to the NMFS Alaska Region stranding network (Table 2: 0.2).